Don’t get me wrong. I’m not saying you can’t use one of these openings or that there aren’t good books that start this way.

 What do you think?
 What are some of your least favorite openings?

-(Also, check out agent Kristin Nelson’s recent list as well.)
+(Check out literary agent Kristin Nelson’s list as well.)